 - Mid-core genre: (multiplayer, role-playing, simulation, strategy, racing, sports games)

-Here are 2021 retention rates for all of them, provided by Game Analytics’ GameIntel platform.
+Here are the 2021 retention rates for all of them, provided by Game Analytics’ GameIntel platform.

 Top 25% of casual games